 The Denver Seminary Drug-Free Prevention policy prohibits the unlawful possession, use, or distribution of illicit drugs, and alcohol by employees and students in the workplace.
 Public Law and financial aid regulations require that all Seminary faculty, employees, and students have available the policy on providing a drug-free prevention program.
-The written policy is on file and available in the Human Resources Department.
+The written policy is on file and available in both the student handbook and the Human Resources Department.